Genius10187/Nexus/README.md

 # Nexus
-**Nexus** is a programming, 3D modelling, and music production software.
+**Nexus** is programming, 3D modelling, and music production software.

 **Goals**:
-An application that can work with multiple editor types, for example, a DAW, IDE, et cetera, and have that functionality in real-time.
+1. An application that can work with multiple editor types, for example, a DAW, IDE, et cetera, and have that functionality in real-time.
-In-real time code testing.
+2. In-real time code testing.
-Immediate push to production, no middleman.
+3. Immediate push to production, no middleman.

 **Current Projects**:
-1.0 - All basic, fundamental, features requested that will be implemented before release 1.0.
+* 1.0 - All basic, fundamental, features requested that will be implemented before release 1.0.
 Once the project implements all the features, then Phase 2 will begin with bug fixes, etc.
-Music - This is a long term project to implement music editing.
+* Music - This is a long term project to implement music editing.

 **Contributing**:
 If you want to contribute, please read the code of conduct and contributing documents.
 Also, take a look at the wiki for developer information on the structure of the project.